mscwilson/bank_tech_test/README.md

 * Statements are also a separate class, which processes a transaction history into a formatted statement to print out.
 * Although BankAccount is dependent on Transaction and Statement, I decided to keep them separate to optimise the Single Responsibility Principle, and keep class sizes within a reasonable number of lines.

+* To improve user experience, it's possible to enter amounts as strings as well as numbers.
 * The user input happens within BankAccount, therefore BankAccount also has the responsibility for sanitising the inputs (arguments) for the deposit and withdraw methods.
-* To improve user experience, it's possible to enter amounts as strings as well as numbers.
-Of course, decimal amounts are fine.
 * If the user enters an invalid amount for a transaction, they get an appropriate error message printed out.
 For example, "Insufficient funds." if they try to withdraw more money than is in the account.
+* Unsuccessful transactions are still stored in the transaction history, but they don't show up on the printed statement.
 * To be more like a real bank, there's a limit on depositing or withdrawing too much in one go.
-* Unsuccessful transactions are still stored in the transaction history, but they don't show up on the printed statement.

 ### Known issues
 * I'm using Floats for the amounts.
 This isn't ideal for money because of how rounding works.
 A quick fix would be to store all the money as Integers in pence, ie x100.
 And also prevent users from entering more than 2 decimal places for transaction amount.